|Springfield Youth Orchestras

 The Springfield Youth Symphony (SYS)

-Under the direction of Ed Zunic, this ensemble is comprised of 65-75 junior and senior high school musicians from over 25 different schools and home schools in Clark, Champaign, Logan, Greene, Miami, Warren, Butler, and Montgomery counties.
+Under the direction of Ed Zunic, this ensemble is comprised of junior and senior high school musicians from over 20 different schools and home schools in Clark, Champaign, Logan, Greene, Miami, and Montgomery counties.

 Highlights of the Springfield Youth Symphony season include:

-Chamber music opportunities with a Brass Choir and Woodwind Quintet, String Quartet and Percussion Ensemble.
+• Chamber music opportunities with a Brass Ensemble and Woodwind Quintet, String Quartet and Percussion Ensemble.
 These small ensembles are featured in numerous performances throughout the school year.
 Students are chosen by audition.

 The Youth String Ensemble and Youth Chamber Orchestra